fpgaprince/rtd/docs/source/fundamentals.rst

 To go from from an arbitrary decimal value to its binary representation, you'll want to divide by 2 and track the remainder.
+The first division represents the LSB.
+The last, the MSB.

 e.g. 9